The Perils of Patient Leakage

 Increase Patient Engagement with Better Communication: Are you leveraging software that offers secure and easy to use communication with patients?
 Technology options including mobile EHRs, secure two-way text and email messaging, and accessible patient portals help create a personal connection with your patients, building loyalty and staying power.
 The provider-patient relationship always ranks high of any list about what patients are looking for in their healthcare.

 Overall, patient demand for access and convenience, combined with employers’ desire to reduce benefits costs is rapidly changing the healthcare delivery landscape.
-Urgent care centers and on-demand telemedicine options are quickly filling a void that PCPs are able to fill themselves in many cases.
+Urgent care centers and on-demand telehealth options are quickly filling a void that PCPs are able to fill themselves in many cases.
 By offering video visits (whether it be in time blocks or after-hours) and convenient communication options, primary care physicians and specialists can ensure that their patients are healthy, happy and loyal.